vycke/crinkles.dev/src/pages/blog/css-layout-patterns.md

 }
 ```

-With `repeat()` we say to the browser that it needs to repeat its argument.
-For example, `repeat(3, 1fr)` would create a layout of three equally sized columns that fill the entire screen.
+This is the so called **RAM pattern**: repeat, auto, minmax.
+With repeat()`we say to the browser that it needs to repeat its argument.
+For example,`repeat(3, 1fr)`would create a layout of three equally sized columns that fill the entire screen.
 But, our elements almost always have a minimum width.
-With the `1fr` we can break them.
-With `minmax(20rem, 1fr)`, each column has a minimum width of `20rem`, but scales on larger screens.
+With the`1fr`we can break them.
+With`minmax(20rem, 1fr)`, each column has a minimum width of`20rem`, but scales on larger screens.

 The magic starts when replacing the fixed number with `auto-fit` or `auto-fill`.
 With both options, we let the browser determine the amount of available columns on the screen.
 When using `auto-fill` and `minmax(20rem, 1fr)` on a screen of `90rem` the browser creates four columns.
 The `auto-fit` option creates a maximum of four columns in this example.
 When there are only two elements to put in the grid `auto-fit` reduces the number of columns to two.
 This gives you great flexibility in responsive layouts, without using media-queries.